airbytehq/airbyte-interop-catalog/docs/USAGE.md

 uv run morph lock [source_name] [project_name]
 ```

-To skip generating the lock file during project generation, use the `--no-lock-file` flag with the `generate-project` command.
+To skip generating the lock file during project generation, use the `--no-lock-file` flag with the `build` command.

 ## JSON Schema to dbt Sources